aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 [map or maps]

-When a person enters a new geographical environment, they’ll often refer to maps to get their bearings in that environment and to navigate that environment, until they’ve eventually committed the geographical information they need regularly to memory.
+When a person enters a new geographical environment, they’ll often refer to maps to get their bearings in that environment and to navigate that environment, until they’ve eventually committed the geographical information they need regularly to memory — in other words, until they’ve learned that environment.

-I believe that, for me, a diagram of a system is a way for me to get my bearings in that system, so I can get right to work and be effective before I’ve committed the layout to memory.
+I believe that, for me, a diagram of a system is akin to a map: a way for me to get my bearings in that system, so I can get right to work and be effective well before I’ve attained a comprehensive understanding of that system.

 Because I can and will eventually commit structures like these to memory — somehow, I learn them, and I can recall the relationships.
 Not visually, but semantically.

+### slide

+[??]

+I think this is why I find diagrams so crucial when I’m in a new context — they enable fast and effective **reference** _and_ fast and effective **learning**.

+I’d like to posit here today that while this may be _especially_ true for me, and maybe for others with aphantasia, I suspect this also holds true for neurotypical folks.

+So basically, diagrams are a fast and effective medium for reference and learning, that can help people be more effective faster, in new contexts.

+Great.
+Diagrams are awesome.
+End of talk, maybe?

+## What Is

+### slide

+[??]

+Not so fast.

+Diagrams are awesome, but the most common approaches to creating maintaining, and publishing them are definitely not awesome.
+They’re highly lacking in awesomeness.

+### slide

+[scribbled diagrams on whiteboards]

+Have any of you ever joined a new team and asked someone if any diagrams exist, only to have that person lead you over to a whiteboard whereupon they start scribbling and freestyling some diagrammatic impressionist art?

+I certainly have.

+### slide

+[pinned-up printouts of diagrams]

+Have any of you ever joined a new team, looked for diagrams, found some promising ones pinned up to the wall on paper, but when you ask who made them and when, you just get shrugs?

+I certainly have.

+### slide

+## What Could Be

+### slide

+### slide

+## What Is

+### slide

+### slide

+## What Could Be

+### slide

+### slide

+## What Is

+### slide

+### slide